Start Dropshipping with $100: A Real Budget Breakdown

 The rule is simple: spend only on what helps you validate demand, build trust, or get your first visitors.

-A small budget does not mean you need a weak strategy.
-It means you need a lean one.
-Here is a practical way to launch without wasting money.
+A small budget doesn't mean a weak plan.
+It means a lean one.
+Here's a practical sequence for launching without wasting money.

 Choose a Low-Risk Niche

-Pick a niche where products solve a clear problem or trigger an emotional purchase.
-Avoid broad categories like “fashion” or “home decor” at first.
+Pick a niche where products solve a clear problem or trigger an impulse purchase.
+Skip broad categories like "fashion" or "home decor" until you've got some traction.
+Good low-risk niches usually share a few traits:

 - Clear use cases